 It is the goal of Maine's CWSRF program to preserve the principal amounts of capitalization grant and state match dollars in perpetuity while fulfilling its lending obligations to treatment facilities within Maine in the easiest and most cost-effective manner possible.
-To maintain, in perpetuity, the environmental review and technical administration, and the financial administration of the program, the DEP charges a 3.5% administration fee and the Bond Bank charges a 1.5% fee.
+To maintain, in perpetuity, the environmental review and technical administration, and the financial administration of the program, the DEP charges a 3.5% administration fee, and the Bond Bank charges a 1.5% fee.
 These funds are held outside the SRF and will be used to fund the administration of the SRF program and support other water quality related positions within the Department.
+Fees may also be used to fund loans for eligible CWSRF projects.